-By default, Lighstep shows you all the data available from spans from the two time periods (baseline and regression).
+By default, Lightstep shows you all the data available from spans from the two time periods (baseline and regression).
 You can filter the data to narrow in on the cause of regression.
-When you apply filters, the Operation diagram, Log analysis, and Trace Analysis tables all repopulate with data that match the filters.
+When you apply filters, the Operation diagram, Log Event analysis, and Trace Analysis tables all repopulate with data that match the filters.

 Multiple filter criteria are joined by the OR operator.
 Therefore, you can only filter by one service/operation pair.

 You can apply filters in a number of different ways:

 From the Narrow your results button: Clicking this button brings up a query builder (similar to the one in Explorer).
 You can add any operation, service, or attribute that exists in the data.
 This button is “sticky” and always displays at the top of a component that can be filtered.

 To filter by log messages, use the filter icon on the Log Event Analysis table.

 - From the Compare Attributes table: Select a row and click the Filter icon to filter by the selected attribute.